Gordon Giltrap: 2010s

-Wakeman also appeared on Giltrap’s next album, Shining Morn, which was released in 2010.
+Wakeman also appeared on Giltrap's next album, Shining Morn, which was released in 2010.
 The title piece appears twice on the album, first as a solo and again as the concluding track which incorporates Wakeman on keyboards.
 The flautist Hilary Ash-Roy appears once again on "Joy Ride" and "Prayer for Philippa".
 Another track, "Forever Gold", was written to celebrate Cliff Richard's 50 years in show business.

 Several older compositions are revisited on the album.
 One, "Ive's Horizon", first appeared on Giltrap's very first album which was released in 1968.
 Another, "The Passing Of A Queen", had originally appeared on the 1973 Giltrap album.
-Shining Morn also features a new version of "Dodo's Dream", which had become a staple of Giltrap’s concerts.
+Shining Morn also features a new version of "Dodo's Dream", which had become a staple of Giltrap's concerts.
 This version with overdubbing tries to replicate the feeling given during live performances of the piece.

 In 2012, Giltrap, reflecting upon the work he had done since Elegy, decided to change tack and produce a completely different type of album.
 To this end, he teamed up with Oliver Wakeman (one of Rick's sons), who had recently departed from the band Yes.
 The pair of them produced together the prog rock album Ravens and Lullabies, which was released the following year.

 Giltrap decided that this collaboration was to involve both their writing skills.
 Wakeman arranged Esoteric as the record label, found recording studios and located a suitable vocalist in the form of Paul Manzi.

 This album reacquainted Giltrap with the electric guitar.
 Despite on many previous occasions revealing considerable skills with this instrument, he still lacked faith in his own abilities.
-However, the results he achieved even surprised himself.
+The results he achieved even surprised himself.

 The track "From the Turn of a Card" featured the vocals of Benoit David with whom Wakeman had worked during his time with the band Yes.
 The album was well received and sold well.

 The album was supported by a tour complete with a full band.
 Giltrap felt uncomfortable attempting to play all the necessary guitar parts himself which would have involved frequent changes of instrument.
 For this reason, they drafted in guitarist Nick Kendall.
 The band headlined the Summer's End prog rock festival to great acclaim and, their live show proved to be an enormous success.

 Giltrap also undertook a tour with Oliver Wakeman at this time with both artists showcasing their own material.
 They were recruited to support Barclay James Harvest on their 2013 tour.